python/devguide/developer-workflow/extension-modules.rst

 Depending on whether the extension module is required to get a functioning interpreter or not, we update :cpy-file:`Modules/Setup.bootstrap.in` or :cpy-file:`Modules/Setup.stdlib.in`.
-In the former case, the module is necessarily built as a built-in module.
+In the former case, the extension module is necessarily built as a built-in extension module.

 .. tip::